ruslanmv/ruslanmv.github.io/_posts/2022-07-10-Forecast-of-Natural-Gas-Price-with-Deep-Learning.md

-**Congratulations!** We have created a Neural Network by using LST and we have predict the Natural Gas for one week.
+**Congratulations!** We have created a Neural Network by using LSTM and we have predict the Natural Gas for one week.